 - The service of an online map of this function uses Google Maps.

-This function also obtains keywords from "Wikipedia" when metadata is edited. - To use this function, an Internet environment is required. - Nikon Corporation will not be liable to the user of ViewNX-i or third parties for any damages/problems resulting from the use of this function. - Since the services of on-line map and keyword search employed for this function are provided by a third-party, it may be subject to change or termination without any prior notice. - Be aware that use of this function transmits latitude and longitude information to the service provider. - Before using this function, be sure to read "Google Terms of Service" which is linked from the map. - Nikon Corporation does not provide support for Google Maps. - Location data can be added or edited for still image files only (NEF, NRW, JPEG and TIFF formats). - Depending on the accuracy of the location data, the location displayed on the map may differ from the actual shooting location. - ViewNX-i supports location data based on the Tokyo Datum (Japanese conventional geodetic system) or the World Geodetic System (WGS84).
-Shooting locations recorded based on other geodetic systems may not be displayed in the correct location on the map.
+This function also obtains keywords from "Wikipedia" when metadata is edited. - To use this function, an Internet environment is required. - Nikon Corporation will not be liable to the user of ViewNX-i or third parties for any damages/problems resulting from the use of this function. - Since the services of on-line map and keyword search employed for this function are provided by a third-party, it may be subject to change or termination without any prior notice. - Be aware that use of this function transmits latitude and longitude information to the service provider. - Before using this function, be sure to read "Google Terms of Service" which is linked from the map.

+Nikon Corporation does not provide support for Google Maps.

+- Location data can be added or edited for still image files only (NEF, NRW, JPEG and TIFF formats). - Depending on the accuracy of the location data, the location displayed on the map may differ from the actual shooting location. - ViewNX-i supports location data based on the Tokyo Datum (Japanese conventional geodetic system) or the World Geodetic System (WGS84).
+Shooting locations recorded based on other geodetic systems may not be displayed in the correct location on the map. - If you use ViewNX-i to edit or add location data, the location data is saved based on the World Geodetic System (WGS84).